saraislet/sturm/README.md

 Like @NaziBlocker, this tool does not intend to target collaborators, but the design and methods might be used for that purpose, or other purposes.

 ## TODO:
-* Store identified Nazis in SQL DB.
+* Store identified Nazis in SQL DB. (currently stored locally in sqlite3)
   * Query DB for matches before testing.
   * (Refresh stale matches?)
-* Processing currently hits worker timeout above ~150 accounts.
-  * Also need to build cursor and improve error handling here.
+* Implement optimization and error-handling from NaziHunter Jupyter notebook
 * Build checkboxes and block feature.
 Test for existing blocks and display in UI?
+  * (Postpone this until implemented in Receiptacle.)
 * Review and improve documentation.
+* Clean @s and links from ML dataset.
+* Do some basic data analysis on the current dataset to help improve the bag of words and improve the dataset.

 ## Use case
 * User enters a username or URL of a user.